Best Paper for Coloured Pencils: Tested and Compared

 Daler Rowney Langton Botanical HP watercolour paper (300gsm)

-• Surface / tooth: fine surfaced hot pressed (light creamy)
+• Surface and tooth: fine surfaced hot pressed, light creamy

 • Weight: 300gsm

-• Layering & colour strength: strong colour, good surface hold
+• Layering and colour strength: strong colour, good surface hold

 • Detail: good, though not the sharpest line compared to the smoothest papers

-• Erasing: acceptable (smears less with oil-based than wax in the tests)
+• Erasing: acceptable, smears less with oil-based than wax

 Legion Stonehenge Kraft (250gsm)

-• Surface / tooth: smooth/matt with very little obvious grain
+• Surface and tooth: smooth, matt, very little obvious grain

 • Weight: 250gsm

-• Layering & colour strength: very good colour holding; white shows well on the toned surface
+• Layering and colour strength: very good colour holding, white shows well on the toned surface

-• Detail: good (toned paper changes how “crisp” things feel)
+• Detail: good, though the toned paper changes how "crisp" things feel

-• Erasing: very acceptable (almost a clean erase in the tests)
+• Erasing: very acceptable, almost a clean erase

-• Solvent: worked well (though the sample was already quite smooth)
+• Solvent: worked well (sample was already quite smooth)

-• Best for: toned backgrounds, warm papers, fast “finished” looks
+• Best for: toned backgrounds, warm papers, faster "finished" looks

 • Price band: Mid